 Is the caravan level in all directions?

 If there is no heat coming from the vents then check that any mains switches to the fridge are switched on and that the fuse has not blown.
-If the fuse is OK and the fridge is getting power, then the problem may be with the thermostat or with the 24v heater element.
-Try running the fridge on gas, if it then gets cold, the problem is much more likely to be the 24v heating element.
-If the fridge still doesn’t get cold then the problem could be a blockage in the coolant system, see Blockage in the coolant system below.
+So, if the fuse is OK and the fridge is getting power, then the problem may be with the thermostat or with the 24v heater element.
+Try running the fridge on gas.
+If it then gets cold, the problem is much more likely to be the 24v heating element.
+If the fridge still doesn’t get cold then the problem could be a blockage in the coolant system.
+See Blockage in the coolant system below.

 Is the fridge switched to 12v and is the 24v switch turned off?